kei-ito/sable/README.md

   -V, --version           output the version number
-  -p --port <n>           A port number to which the web server listens -w --wsport <n>         A port number to which the websocket server listens --documentRoot <paths>  A comma separated list of directories set as documentRoot
+  -p --port <n>           A port number to which the web server listens -w --wsport <n>         A port number to which the websocket server listens
 ```

 ## Javascript API